Rob217/TicketToRideAnalysis/README.md

 ![Histogram for 5 shortest paths](plots/hist_5_shortest.png)
 ![Heatmap for 5 shortest paths](plots/heat_map_5_shortest.png)

-Increasing the number so that we now include routes which are in one of the five shortest paths between each pair of destinations, there is now a greater variety in the number of tickets any individual route can contribute to.
-At one extreme, the route between Miami and New Orleans in the South East corner contributes to only a single ticket (Los Angeles -> Miami), while the route between Saint Louis and Chicago (the bright pink route in the middle) contributes to 21 different tickets.
+Increasing the number so that we now include routes which are in one of the 5 shortest paths between each pair of destinations, there is now a greater variety in the number of tickets any individual route can contribute to.
+At one extreme, the route between Miami and New Orleans in the south east corner contributes to only a single ticket (Los Angeles -> Miami), while at the other extreme the route between Saint Louis and Chicago (the bright pink route in the middle) contributes to 21 different tickets.

 #### n = 10